abhabongse/paxter/docs/syntax.rst

 - **Operator:** Greedily consumes as many operator character as possible (with two notable exceptions: a comma and a semicolon, which has to appear on their own).
   A whitespace may be needed to separate two consecutive, multi-character operator tokens.
-  The result is an :class:`Operator <paxter.core.Operator>` node type.
+  The result is an :class:`Operator <paxter.parser.Operator>` node type.

   .. image:: _static/Operator.png